Testing Implementation of FAMTAR: Adaptive Multipath Routing: Introduction

 Our aim was to test the efficiency of FAMTAR in real network conditions and validate the results obtained earlier through network simulations.
 In order to do that, we needed to build a FAMTAR router.
 In this paper we present our experiences in building a FAMTAR router.
 We also show the results of performance evaluation of networks built with FAMTAR routers.
 In particular:

-\begin{itemize} \item We explain how to build a FAMTAR router using the Click Modular Router \cite{click-acm} framework, provide its configuration and describe key components. \item We identify and solve several problems, which were not noticed during simulations: \begin{itemize} \item The problem that a routing protocol may not be able to update routing tables on time after a link failure and flow entry deletion, which can result in subsequent packets being routed to a failed link. \item The problem with overwhelming generation of ICMP Redirect messages. \end{itemize} \item We show that, with FAMTAR, the amount of successfully transmitted data increases linearly with the number of available parallel paths (also, fewer packets are dropped in the network). \item We show that the average transmission delay in a FAMTAR-enabled network decreases with the increasing number of active parallel paths and is lower than in a standard IP network. \item These results are valid both for artificially generated traffic and real traffic from a BitTorrent network. \item We show that FAMTAR can effectively protect QoS parameters of VoIP flows and eliminate network congestions by redirecting excessive flows to alternative paths. \item Finally, we confirm that the TTL-based loop resolution mechanism works as expected, i.e., it resolves permanent loops which may appear in the network due to failures. \end{itemize}
+\begin{itemize} \item We explain how to build a FAMTAR router using the Click Modular Router \cite{click-acm} framework, provide its configuration and describe key components. \item We identify and solve several problems, which were not noticed during simulations: \begin{itemize} \item The problem that a routing protocol may not be able to update routing tables on time after a link failure and flow entry deletion, which can result in subsequent packets being routed to a failed link. \item The problem with overwhelming generation of ICMP Redirect messages. \end{itemize} \item We show that, with FAMTAR, the amount of successfully transmitted data increases almost linearly with the number of available parallel paths (also, fewer packets are dropped in the network). \item We show that the average transmission delay in a FAMTAR-enabled network decreases with the increasing number of active parallel paths and is lower than in a standard IP network. \item These results are valid both for artificially generated traffic and real traffic from a BitTorrent network. \item We show that FAMTAR can effectively protect QoS parameters of VoIP flows and eliminate network congestions by redirecting excessive flows to alternative paths. \item We confirm that the TTL-based loop resolution mechanism works as expected, i.e., it resolves permanent loops which may appear in the network due to failures. \item Finally, we make the implementation publicly available as an open source software: \url{https://github.com/piotrjurkiewicz/famtar} \end{itemize}